Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Background

 \section{Background}

-\paragraph{Bot detection techniques.} Researchers have applied a range of cutting-edge machine learning techniques to bot detection in order to improve classification, leverage new features, and combine feature types.
-Several approaches include random forests \cite{yang2013empirical, gilani2017classification} and ensembles of random forests combining predictions from classifiers trained on subsets of data \cite{sayyadiharikandeh2020detection,dimitriadis2021social}.
-Leveraging text data, deep learning approaches apply large pre-trained language models \cite{heidari2020using} or models trained by the researchers themselves \cite{ilias2021detecting, luo2019deepbot, garcia-silva2019an, kudugunta2018deep, ilias2021deep}.
-Other popular approaches use network features to train graph neural networks \cite{feng2022heterogeneity-aware, alothali2022bot-mgat:,feng2021botrgcn} or try to detect botnets \cite{wu2017adaptive} using their community structures.
-Researchers have even sought insight from other disciplines by using behavioral \cite{gilani2019a, giorgi2021characterizing} or biology-inspired approaches \cite{cresci2018social, cresci2016dna-inspired, rovito2022an, cresci2017exploiting}.
+\paragraph{Bot detection techniques.} Researchers have used a range of cutting-edge machine learning techniques to bot detection across diverse types of data in order to improve classification.
+One approach applies random forests \cite{yang2013empirical, gilani2017classification} and ensembles of random forests that combine predictions from classifiers trained on subsets of data \cite{sayyadiharikandeh2020detection,dimitriadis2021social}.
+Another popular approach leverages text data to apply large pre-trained language models \cite{heidari2020using} or models trained by the researchers themselves \cite{ilias2021detecting, luo2019deepbot, garcia-silva2019an, kudugunta2018deep, ilias2021deep}.
+A third approach uses network data to train graph neural networks \cite{feng2022heterogeneity-aware, alothali2022bot-mgat:,feng2021botrgcn} or try to detect botnets from anomolous network structures~\cite{wu2017adaptive}.
+Finally, a fourth approach seeks insight from other disciplines by using behavioral \cite{gilani2019a, giorgi2021characterizing} or biology-inspired techniques \cite{cresci2018social, cresci2016dna-inspired, rovito2022an, cresci2017exploiting}.
 In addition to novel predictive models, significant effort is spent deriving or exploring profile, text or network features that are likely to be informative for bot detection \cite{ilias2021detecting, mazza2019rtbust}.
-Of the work described above, all rely on benchmark datasets analyzed in our work.
+All of the papers cited above rely on the benchmark datasets analyzed in our work.